 • Being a person who refuses to see sex as casual

 2. Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 (1 Corinthians 6:19a NLT).This was a rhetorical question.
 Paul knew the people of Corinth knew the answer.
 Your body, which was given to you by God, was meant to belong to God.
 God doesn’t treat it casually, so you shouldn’t either.
 God created us as whole beings and cares about every part of us - physically and spiritually!
-Talk with you students about how when it comes to sex they might be seeing their bodies too casually, but also discuss other ways we might be treating our bodies too casually (think diet, exercise, mental health, emotional health, spiritual health etc…) and what are some practical ways you can together start treating your bodies as temples of the holy and living God.
+Talk with your students about how, when it comes to sex, they might be seeing their bodies too casually, but also discuss other ways we might be treating our bodies too casually (think diet, exercise, mental health, emotional health, spiritual health etc…) and what are some practical ways you can together start treating your bodies as temples of the holy and living God.

 3. This week we also talked about sex being way more powerful than we give it credit for.
 So what was intended to be powerfully good in marriage becomes powerfully harmful in promises made casually.
-If you have had experience with sexual immortality that has negatively impacted your heart, your emotions, your future, your reputation, or your conscience share those experiences and those impacts with your student.
+If you have had experience with sexual immorality that has negatively impacted your heart, your emotions, your future, your reputation, or your conscience share those experiences and those impacts with your student.
 Don’t share to "scare" them into not making your mistakes, but share to show God’s goodness and his redemptive work in your life!